Lab 2: Working with let and lists

 You should be using the same lab partners as the previous Scheme lab from last week.

-Start (as always) by going to your git repo at si413/scheme
+Start (as always) by going to your git repo at si413/scheme, and

 run these commands to update from the starter code repo: